 We expect children to start at a new school at the start of a new term.
 We process applications to the following timetable:

-- If we receive an application between 1 June - 4 July, this is treated as a late application.
-It will only be considered after all applications received before 31 May
+If we receive an application between 1 June - 4 July, we treat it as a late application.
+It will only be considered after all the applications we received before 31 May.

 If your child has an Education, Health and Care (EHC) plan